Click the banner below to return to the RTL main page.

 Supports for Vulnerable Students

-Services beyond the typical school day may be necessary and are referred to as COVID-19 Impact Services.
-COVID-19 Impact Services for instruction and related services may include, but are not limited to:
+Learning loss and/or lack of expected or adequate progress can be addressed through HMTSS, revisions to the IEP, COVID Impact Services and any combination thereof.
+COVID Impact Services are services beyond the typical school day and in addition to the IEP.
+COVID Impact Services for instruction and related services may include, but are not limited to:

-- In-person homogenous small-group intervention sessions before or after school
+- In-person homogenous intervention sessions before or after school

 - Online (synchronous) homogenous small-group, before or after-school intervention sessions